cityofaustin/Residential-Permitting/_project_steps/1-general-process/review.md

 If you need help understanding your comments, refer to the [Municipal Code](https://www.municode.com/library/tx/austin/codes/code_of_ordinances?nodeId=THCOAUTE01) and [glossary](/residential/resources/glossary/) or speak with a professional.

-If you have questions or concerns about your comments, you can reach out directly to the reviewer who made the specific comments.
-Their information will be located on your comment document.
+If you have questions or concerns about your comments, you can reach out to a reviewer.

 ### 3. Submit updated plans